 Another tip of the hat to that Hitchcock movie comes a bit earlier in Goliath when McBride and Janet are being chased over a bridge by a drone, much like Cary Grant was chased down the road by a crop duster.

 At the season’s end, McBride and his daughter stand on the beach wondering what more could go wrong after having just been through hell and back.
 I immediately thought, how about a tsunami?
 I then got a flashback to Deep Impact after the comet impacts in the ocean and the tidal wave rushes in to swallow Téa Leoni and Maximilian Schell up.

 See, things could always be worse.

 Beyond this horizon

-There is also a whole new intricate web of clandestine relationships and dubious activities that will feed very well into future episodes.
+There is also a whole new intricate web of clandestine relationships and dubious activities that should feed very well into future episodes.
 It’s just that it was all a bit too gruesome for me.

 Based on the brilliance we saw in Goliath Season 1 and the brutality we saw in this Season 2, I think we can say for sure that Season 3 will be something unexpected.
 Rumour has it that Season 3 will air near the end of 2019.
 Hopefully it will be more of a legal drama and hopefully something dark.
 Twisted is OK, but not horrific.
 Sometimes less is more.